wayinone/esp32-wifi-manager/README.md

 This repo is copied from [esp32-wifi-manager](https://github.com/tonyp7/esp32-wifi-manager).
 When use the code, I have encountered some problem (may be due to the newer esp-idf version).
 I then made some changes to fix bugs, and make some enhancement.
 Most of the original features were retained.

-Note that currently, the official [Espressif wifi provisioning](https://github.com/espressif/esp-idf/tree/v5.3.1/examples/provisioning/wifi_prov_mgr) is through and app with either BLE or SoftAP.
+Note that, currently, the official [Espressif wifi provisioning](https://github.com/espressif/esp-idf/tree/v5.3.1/examples/provisioning/wifi_prov_mgr) is through an App with either BLE or SoftAP.
 The component here use only SoftAP and not require additional app to be download for user.

 # Usage
 1. For first time setup, the device will entering AP mode, and user should select the SSID `esp32` in the wifi setting, with password `esp32pwd`